I am trying to live stream video on YouTube using FFmpeg and having FPS drops. I am also seeing the following message in FFmpeg logs

 Hey Annie,

-There can be multiple reasons for FPS drops while live streaming, but the warning message you are receiving is an indicator that your computer cannot keep up with encoding in real-time.
+In order to avoid FPS drop while streaming to Youtube from FFmpeg, there can be multiple reasons for FPS drops while live streaming, but the warning message you are receiving is an indicator that your computer cannot keep up with encoding in real-time.

 Increasing buffer size will allow your computer to process the packets without dropping frames for a short time.
 Still, eventually, it will run out of memory, and the warning message will start appearing again.